Mohammed0Arfath/DeepCrop-AI/README.md

 #### **Option 1: End-to-End Terminal Execution**

-[cite\_start]Follow the step-by-step procedure detailed on pages 32-33 of our submission report to run each component individually and see the final fused output[cite: 1018].
+Follow the step-by-step procedure detailed on pages 32-33 of our submission report to run each component individually and see the final fused output.

 #### **Option 2: Interactive Jupyter Notebook Demo**

 1. Launch Jupyter Notebook.
 2. Open the `multimodal_predictor.py` script (which is designed to run in a notebook environment).
 3. Run all cells.
-4.  [cite\_start]Use the `ipywidgets` file uploaders and toggle buttons to provide input and see the live multimodal prediction[cite: 1010, 1011].
+4. Use the `ipywidgets` file uploaders and toggle buttons to provide input and see the live multimodal prediction.

 -----